Being able to program in the modern world is one of the most important and versatile skills one can have.

 Jobs in the technology industry are often highly specialized jobs requiring prior knowledge of a wealth of different subjects.

 Having specific knowledge of a programming language is often written plainly in job advertisements, making it one of the most important things you need to display on your resume.

 Remote work is also becoming the norm, and a lot of IT jobs fall into this category.
-Specify that you have experience in this, and an employer will find value in that expertise.
+Specify that you have experience, and an employer will find value in that expertise.

 Because employers do not spend much time reading each resume, you want to be sure that proficiency in a programming language is displayed on the very first page of your resume.